Wound care dressings and procedures aim at rapid covering healing of skin defects are for better wound healing.

 - Remove or reduce all potential inhibitors of natural healing (eg, Dead tissue, Fibrosis etc)

 - Replace or substitute the missing tissue as much as possible.

 When the injury occurs, the aim of the treatment is to oppose the wound ends so as the wound heals by primary intention.
 When this is not possible, the wounds heal mostly by secondary intention.

 In such cases appropriate wound dressings are necessary.

 Wound repair involves the timed and balanced activity of inflammatory, vascular, connective tissue, and epithelial cells.

 Wounds which are not apposed heal by the formation of scar formation than full thickness regeneration.
-The tissue defect can result in unsightly scar, undesirable contractures [due to contractile nature of scar].
+The tissue defect can result in an unsightly scar, undesirable contractures [due to the contractile nature of scar].